demisto/content-docs/docs/partners/adopt.md

 1. Go to the `Packs` folder and find your company’s pack.
 2. Find the `README.md` file and then click the ![Pencil_Icon](/doc_imgs/partners/Pencil_Icon.png) on the right side of the screen to edit the file.
-3. In the first line of the file, copy and paste the below text to show that the support is moving over to the partner:
+3. In the first line of the file, copy and paste the below text to show that the support is moving over:

     ```
     Note: Support for this Pack will be moved to the Partner on MONTH, DAY, YEAR.
     ```

-    Make sure you change the `MONTH`, `DAY`, and `YEAR` to the appropriate date that is 90 days from your submission date.
+    Make sure you change the `MONTH`, `DAY`, and `YEAR` to the appropriate date that is **90 days** from your submission date.

-4. Once complete, save these changes and run `demisto-sdk update-release-notes -i <path to pack> -f` to update the release notes.
-See [documentation](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/update_release_notes/README.md).
-After the command has been completed, it will create the new release note Markdown file in the `ReleaseNotes` folder and update the version number in `pack_metadata.json`.
-Before continuing, you need to add the following text to the release note:

-        Start of adoption process.
+    While still in the `README.md` file, scroll down to the bottom of the page where select the 'Create a new branch for this commit and start a pull request'.
+Change the name of the new branch to `partner-COMPANY_NAME-adoption-start` and click on 'Propose changes'.

-5. At the bottom of the screen, edit the Pull Request title to '`COMPANY_NAME` Pack Adoption' and adjust the description to 'Updating README file for adoption'.
+4. At the bottom of the screen, edit the Pull Request title to '`COMPANY_NAME` Pack Adoption' and adjust the description to 'Updating README file for adoption'.
-6. Create a new branch named `partner-COMPANY_NAME-adoption-start`.
+5. Create a new branch named `partner-COMPANY_NAME-adoption-start`.
-7. Now, click the green “Commit Changes” button.
+6. Now, click the green “Commit Changes” button.
 This will take you to your Pull Request.
-8. As your Pull Request is not ready yet, will create an initial draft Pull Request as follows: At the bottom of the page, to the right of the `Create pull request` button there is a small button with an arrow, click and choose the `Draft` option.
+7. As your Pull Request is not ready yet, will create an initial draft Pull Request as follows: At the bottom of the page, to the right of the `Create pull request` button there is a small button with an arrow, click and choose the `Draft` option.
 This will still create the Pull Request but the XSOAR eng team will not review it until it is taken out of draft mode.

 Your Pull Request is not ready yet, continue following the instructions below.